 To process hierarchical data on the Spark engine, you use complex ports in transformations.
 To handle metadata changes at run time, you create dynamic mappings with dynamic ports.
 A dynamic port can propagate hierarchical data through a generated port of a complex data type.
 However, if the schema of the hierarchical data changes at run time, you must use dynamic complex ports to pass hierarchical data in the mapping.

 Complex ports require you to specify the type configuration based on the data type of the elements in an array or a map or the schema of a struct.
 With dynamic complex ports, you do not have to specify the type configuration for a hierarchical column.
 For example, you do not have to specify a complex data type definition for a dynamic struct.

 With dynamic complex ports, you can perform the following tasks in a dynamic mapping:

 Receive new or changed elements of a complex port if the schema of the complex port changes at run time.

-Modify hierarchical data or filter elements of a hierarchical data with input rules for a dynamic complex port.
+Modify hierarchical data or filter elements of hierarchical data with input rules for a dynamic complex port.